sobcza11/the_Spine/README.md

 ## 🔮 OracleChambers | Human Interface to the Spine

-In short: **the_Spine is the engine; OracleChambers is where humans interpret the tea leaves & extract insight.**
+In short: **the_Spine is the engine; OracleChambers is where humans interpret its signals—reading the tea leaves with structure.**

 OracleChambers is the **interpretive layer** of the_Spine — the place where raw macro pipes become human-usable views, narratives, and regimes.
 It sits on top of the canonical leaves and organizes